hammerdirt-analyst/solid-waste-team/titlepage.md

 prevent objects from entering the environment.
 This system is complex and has different domains like prevention, recycling, education, engineering and finally removal and disposal.

-From the perspective of most volunteers these objects are a nuisance and likely harmful to the environment.
-How they got there is not the focus of their observation, the focus is the interaction with the environment (we are all part of the data generating process).
-The ability to forecast values is just support to the argument that solutions exist.
+Ultimately, the object counts are failures.
+If you take a purely statistical approach (how many cigarettes get smoked compared to the number we find) it is a wonder there is not more.
+It is not statistics that takes a person to the forest or the beach.

 ## Financial disclosure